 Another example is having to remodel portions of the object.
 Often times the CAD translation process creates a model made up of far more polygons than necessary.
 Models can be initially optimized during the translation process with software and though a good first step – is not a complete solution.
-Just as an example, a simple cylinder may translate into many excess points and polygons, but in reality, could be re-created as a simple primitive which is much easier for the rendering engines to work with.
+Just as an example, a simple cylinder may translate into many excess points and polygons, but in reality, could be re-created as a simple primitive which is much easier for rendering engines to work with.
 Though this article is about using existing 3D objects – the necessity to create completely new 3D components to repair objects that didn’t translate well is part of every project.
-This falls under the Modeling category and will be discussed in a later post.
+This falls under the Modeling category and will be discussed later.

 All of this work is considered Optimizing the model for animation.
-It’s time consuming but worth it, the end result being a perfect 3D replica of the machine properly set up to behave as it would in the real world: accept any motion, camera angle or close-up.
+It’s time consuming but worth it, the end result being a perfect 3D replica of the device properly set up to behave as it would in the real world: accept any motion, camera angle or close-up.

-In animation there are ways to work around an imperfect model, especially if you’re only viewing it from one angle.
+In animation there are always ways to work around an imperfect model, especially if you’re only viewing it from one angle.
 If the camera doesn’t see it, it’s not there.
-But in 360° degree rotations or high-resolution still images for marketing it’s impossible to hide imperfections and needs to be done right.
+But in 360° degree rotations or high-resolution still images for marketing it’s impossible to hide imperfections and everything needs to be done right.

 CAD translation and optimization is a core competency at CraneDigital.
 It takes time and attention to detail, but is absolutely necessary to ensure a high-quality project is delivered.
 Once complete, the model is then ready for any assignment required by the client.